JetBrains/teamcity-documentation/topics/upgrade-notes.md

 if a project's Kotlin DSL settings use third-party libraries.

 If you face this problem, upgrade to the bug-fix version 2022.10.1 that ships with an updated version of the DSL plugin.

+## Changes from 2022.04.5 to 2022.04.6

+Tooling updates in Server and Agent Docker imaages:

+* Git and Git for Windows were updated to version 2.45.1.
+* Perforce was updated to version 2022.2-2531894.

+## Changes from 2022.04.4 to 2022.04.5

+No potential breaking changes.

 ## Changes from 2022.04.3 to 2022.04.4